 Revisit the Basics

-If students are behind on their reading, taking a step back and making sure that they understand the fundamental strategies of reading comprehension may be the first step.
+If students are behind on their reading, take a step back and make sure that they understand the fundamental strategies of reading comprehension.
 Without a complete understanding of this knowledge, it becomes difficult for students to improve their skills beyond this.
-By creating a simple lesson once a week to understand one of the fundamental skills, improvement is sure to be on its way.
+Create a simple lesson to review fundamental skills to implement once a week.

 In alignment with their newly set goals, the student should have time to practice on their own, giving them the independence to try and complete their goals.
 It is with this repetition that improvement will show.
-Programs like Dreamscape are perfect for this kind of practice, where the content stays engaging while skills are improved upon.
+Use Dreamscape, our game-based reading program to give daily practice.